top of page

 THE PROBLEM

-This isn’t a service problem.
+This isn’t just an awareness problem.

-It’s a communication problem.
+It’s a referral timing problem.

 CaseStudy: RVNAhealth